 Payroll Advance procedures:

+A Chapter Payroll Advance Form will be completed by the requesting party and submit to the Administrative Assistant.

-2. The Administrative Assistant Office Specialist will stamp form and check for completeness and if there is an existing Payroll Advance.
+The Administrative Assistant will stamp the form and check for completeness and if there is an existing Payroll Advance.
 If not, then the Administrative Assistant will forward the form to the Chapter Manager.

-3. The Chapter Manager will review, approve or disapprove the request.
+The Chapter Manager will review, approve or disapprove the request.
 In the event the Chapter Manager is the requestor, the Chapter President will review, approve or disapprove.

-Upon approval, the Administrative Assistant Office Specialist will process the check and obtain appropriate signatures for disbursement to the requestor.
+Upon approval, the Administrative Assistant will process the check and obtain appropriate signatures for disbursement to the requestor.

-In the event the Payroll advance is denied, the Chapter Manager/Chapter President will notify the requestor with the and reason(s) for denial.
+In the event the Payroll advance is denied, the Chapter Manager/Chapter President will notify the requestor with the reason(s) for denial.